-The first experience I will share centered around an air freshener in the workplace.
+The first experience centered around an air freshener at work.
 The second experience was when I recognized that the fragrance chemicals in a hair conditioner was creating depression.
 True story.
 Read below.

 Fragrance Sensitivity in the Workplace

 It was some time between 2002 and 2005 when I started to recognize an increased sensitivity to fragrances.
-I was blessed to have a job I loved and to be working with a close-knit group of friends during that difficult phase of my life.
-I needed to put effort into my new gluten-free diet for uphill health improvements.
-At the same time I had to work at preventing myself from crashing after a failed marriage.
+I was blessed to have a job I loved and I was blessed to be working with a close-knit group of friends during that difficult phase of my life.
+I needed to put effort into my new gluten-free diet for uphill health improvements while preventing myself from crashing after a failed marriage.
 My job was my safe place.
 It was my routine.
 It was something I could count on.
 As a teacher’s aide in an early childhood special ed classroom, it was also something I I felt I was good at.

 I had previously recognized the blessing it was to have found the job I did.
-While I didn’t call it my GPS (God’s Planning System) at the time, I felt that I was divinely led to that position.
+While I didn’t call it my GPS at the time, I felt that I was led to that position.
 Things had lined up so perfectly that I just had to recognize where this gift came from.

 That perfect job started to go south quickly when a teacher and friend I worked with started using plug-in air fresheners.
 It didn’t take me long to recognize that that scent device was to blame for the sudden change in my well-being.